TheGreatOneInTheMetaVerse/OLD-2/README.md

-print("\nSo let us raise our virtual glasses,") print("To the algorithms' graceful prance,") print("For in the land of ones and zeros,")
+print("\nSo let us raise our virtual glasses,") print("To the algorithms' graceful prance,") print("For in the land of ones and zeros,") print("For in the land of ones and zeros,")